VirulentArc/ScriptCards/Spell Book Manager/readme.md

 Make sure the character is a PC, not an NPC, and that the character sheet has normal class attributes.
 For normal players, the character must be controlled by that player.
 For GMs, all valid PCs should appear.

-Spell Book Manager excludes NPCs, `SBM_` spell mules, and ScriptCards mule characters from the normal player character picker.
+Spell Book Manager excludes NPCs, `SBM_` spell mules, ScriptCards mule characters, and characters controlled by **All Players** from the normal player character picker.

 ### No spell mules are assigned